Backcountry Information for the Northern Adirondacks

-Summits: Temperatures will be cooler and winds will be stronger.
-Sight distance will be limited, sometimes significantly, when clouds cover the summits.
-The National Weather Service Mountain Point Forecasts (leaves DEC website) provides forecasts for selected summits in this area.
+Summits: Temperatures will be colder, winds will be stronger, and snow will present on high elevation summits.
+Check the National Weather Service Mountain Point Forecasts (leaves DEC's website) for selected summits.

 Report back country emergencies, such as lost or injured hikers, and wildland fires to the DEC Forest Rangers at 518-891-0235.